paypal/nemo-runner/README.md

 #### Parallel by `data`

 `data` will multiply the existing # of instances by the # of keys found under `profiles.base.data`.
-It will also replace `nemo.data` with the value of each keyed object.
+It can also be overriden per-profile.
+It will also replace
+ `nemo.data` with the value of each keyed object.
 In other words, you can use this to do parallel, data-driven testing.

 If you have the following base profile configuration: